FC Gloria Buzău: 1970s and 1980s

-After four seasons, Gloria was again in Divizia A where they remained for three more seasons.
-The season of 1984–85 was Gloria's most successful one in history as they ranked 5th and obtained their tickets to the Balkans Cup, where they reached the semi-finals stage, outpassed by Panionios of Greece.
+After four seasons outside the top flight, Gloria returned to Divizia A, where it remained for another three seasons.
+The 1984–85 season became the most successful league campaign in the club's history, with Gloria finishing 5th.
+The result also qualified the club for the Balkans Cup, where it reached the semi-finals before being eliminated by Greek side Panionios.

-Two decades of lower leagues
+Two decades in the lower leagues

-What followed was 20 seasons of anonymous lower-league football, including two seasons in Divizia C (2000–01 and 2001–02).
-After gaining promotion to the Divizia B again, former glory Viorel Ion took over as head coach and as player and led them to the Divizia A promotion play-offs lost in front of FC Politehnica AEK Timişoara.
+What followed was approximately two decades spent predominantly in the lower divisions, including two seasons in Divizia C, in 2000–01 and 2001–02.
+After returning to Divizia B, former Gloria player Viorel Ion became player-coach and guided the club to the promotion play-offs for Liga I, where Buzău was defeated by FC Politehnica AEK Timișoara.

-Meanwhile, the club confronted itself with major financial difficulties, nearing bankruptcy.
-This went on up until the 2006–07 season, when investor Aurel Brebeanu took over the club from former president Dan Tulpan and managed to save the club.
-The same season also meant a big success for the Crâng-based club, as it won promotion to the Liga I after 20 years of absence.
+Meanwhile, the club encountered severe financial difficulties and came close to bankruptcy.
+The problems continued until the 2006–07 season, when investor Aurel Brebeanu took over the club from former president Dan Tulpan and managed to stabilise its finances.
+The same campaign brought a major sporting achievement, as Gloria earned promotion to Liga I after a twenty-year absence.

-In 2007, businessman Constantin Bucur purchased 52% of the shares of the newly promoted club, becoming majority shareholder.
+In 2007, businessman Constantin Bucur acquired 52% of the shares in the newly promoted club, becoming its majority shareholder.